olli-ai/k8s-replicator/README.md

 The state of the replicated objects is stored in the annotations, so `k8s-replicator` is resilient to restarts and kubernetes errors, and won't perform redundant actions.
 All updates / creations / deletions are performed against the `ResourceVersion`, so any outdated update will fail.

 If any annotations is detected to be illformed, no actions will be performed.
+This is also the case if the an unknown annotation with the same prefix is detected, unless `--ignore-unknown` option is passed.
 This ensures that no unintended action is performed because of a human error, avoiding to unintentionally delete or clear a secret or configMap.

 The logs of the `k8s-replicator` pod will show the full history of actions, and explanations why some of these actions are cancelled.